gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 One of its arms connected with Papa Roo's head.
 He dropped like a sack of potatoes.*

 *"Papa!"
-Maddy's scream was lost in the sound of wolves howling.
+Maddy's scream was lost in the sound of the village wolves howling.
-A bear bellowed a battle cry.
+A bear roared a battle cry.
 Pikes and axes in their paws,
 the village militia poured into the square.*

 *A bolo whipped over Maddy's head and tangled around the head of the bot that had struck her father.
+The bot tore it away
-With a single mighty heave it tossed her father into the back of the hauler.
+and tossed her father into the back of the hauler with a single mighty heave.
-Metal rang on metal as it knocked aside a pike thrust.
+Metal rang on metal as it knocked aside a pike thrust.*

-The horn blared again.
+*The horn blared again.
 Something with rotors roared by overhead.
 Another canister of dizzysmoke hit the cobblestones, forcing the militia backward as the bots made their escape.*